CompCogNeuro/sims/README.md

 # Status

-**9/10/2019**: Chapters 2-4 are nearly complete and an initial binary test release is available.
+**9/10/2019**: Chapters 2-4 are complete and an initial binary release for all three supported platforms is available.
 Python versions will be made available pending a program to convert the go files to python more automatically.
-Classes may need to depend on the C++ emergent versions for some gaps.